 Here’s a video clip of a sermon preached in November 2014 where Anderson says the Bible gives the cure for AIDS:

 For you who can’t stomach Anderson’s video, his cure for AIDS is quite simple: kill all of them.
 No need to spend billions of dollars on AIDS research.
-Just kill everyone who has AIDS and that will put an end to it.
+Just kill everyone who has AIDS, and that will put an end to it.
 I assume Anderson believes that almost everyone who has AIDS is a homosexual.

 Again, I have not read or heard anything from Pastor Steve Anderson and the Faithful Word Baptist Church that I have not heard countless times in IFB/Fundamentalist/Evangelical churches, colleges, conferences, and preacher meetings.
 Granted, Anderson lacks the smooth-talking, salesman skills of most preachers, but his beliefs can be found preached in thousands of churches.
 He may use coarse, inflammatory words, but the message is still the same: repent or go to hell.
 Anderson is no different from culture warriors who think abortion is murder, homosexuality is a sin, and President Obama, atheists, agnostics, humanists, Democrats, liberals, progressives, and socialists are the spawn of Satan.

-As I mentioned in a recent post titled Hello Bruce, I’m A Nice Evangelical, no matter how the Evangelical smiles and is kind, decent, and polite, their believes are abhorrent.
+As I mentioned in a recent post titled Hello Bruce, I’m A Nice Evangelical, no matter how the Evangelical smiles and is kind, decent, and polite, their beliefs are abhorrent.
 Millions of “nice” people think homosexuals are perverts.
 Millions of “nice” people think that atheists are child molesters and servants of Satan.
 Millions of “nice” people think abortion is murder.
 Millions of “nice” people think their unbelieving neighbors, friends, spouse, children, and grandchildren will go to hell when they die.
 Millions of “nice” people believe that God will fit unbelievers after they die with a body that can survive torture in a lake of fire for eternity.
 Millions of “nice” people think the United States is a Christian nation, that prayer and the ten commandments should be allowed in public schools, that the earth is 6,019 years old, that global warming is a hoax, and sex before marriage is a sin.

 Knowing what I know about Evangelicals and their beliefs, I have concluded that Pastor Steven Anderson and Faithful Word Baptist Church are not in any way special.
 They may not play the nice game like downtown First Baptist Church, but their beliefs are similar.
 As I have stated many times before, strip the façade from people like Fred Phelps and Westboro Baptist Church, Steven Anderson and Faithful Baptist Church, Bob Gray and Longview Baptist Temple, Jack Hyles and First Baptist Church, Peter Ruckman and Bible Baptist Church, Bob Jones University, Pensacola Christian College, Baptist Bible Fellowship, General Association of Regular Baptist Churches (GARBC), Independent Fundamental Churches of America (IFCA), John MacArthur, Al Mohler, Pat Robertson, James Dobson, Franklin Graham, many Southern Baptist churches, and a plethora of Evangelical parachurch organizations, and you will find that they all have a shared belief.
-While they may disagree on orthopraxy, eschatology, soteriology, baptism, etc, the beliefs than bind them are far more than the beliefs that separate them.
+While they may disagree on orthopraxy, eschatology, soteriology, baptism, etc, the beliefs that bind them are far more than the beliefs that separate them.

 While Pastor Steven Anderson is roundly criticized and ridiculed by Christian and non-Christian alike, his video and sermons have been downloaded 8,000,000 times.
 Even if most of the downloads were by people opposed to Anderson, I suspect that many of the downloads were by Christian preachers and church members who agree with him.
-Like it or not, the Steve Anderson’s of the world are many.
+Like it or not, the Steve Andersons of the world are many.
 And it is for this reason those of us who believe in reason, rationalism, skepticism, humanism, and science must continue pushing back against Fundamentalism and Evangelicalism.
 We dare not ignore preachers like Steven Anderson and Ken Ham.
-They are like a brain cancer that eats away the parts of the brain that help us think and reason.
+They are like brain cancer that eats away the parts of the brain that help us think and reason.
 No matter how nice they may be, it is their beliefs that cause untold heartache and damage.

 You can read Anderson’s wife’s blog here.
 She lists several like-minded churches, Verity Baptist Church, Sacramento, California, Word of Truth Baptist Church, Prescott, Arizona and Steadfast Baptist Church, Fort Worth, Texas.
 As you will find out from her blog, Zsuzsanna Anderson has the same beliefs as her husband, a man she thinks is the greatest pastor in the world.
-You will also find that she is a loving mother who thinks she is doing what’s best for family.
+You will also find that she is a loving mother who thinks she is doing what’s best for her family.

 Faithful Word Baptist Church had a record attendance of 172 last Sunday, April 5, 2015